PODCAST: Are You Using Sunscreen Correctly?Sep. 13, 2022

 ZACH: I have gotten sunburned — or, maybe not burned but at least a little red — from just even driving in the car in the summer.
 Got shorts on, then thinking like, oh, why are the top of my knees red?
 Oh, the sun has been coming through these windows.

 ANNIE: And, yeah, here in Houston, the sun is out a lot and it takes a long time to get anywhere when you're commuting.
-So, you can be sitting in the car for 30 minutes or longer, and you get sun in that time.
+So, you can be sitting in the car for 30 minutes or longer, and you definitely can get sun in that time.
 Take my commute, for instance.
 I'm in the car for maybe an hour to an hour and a half sometimes.
 I drive straight east to get here, straight west to go home.
 So, I'm right in the sun each time.

 ZACH: To that point, if you know you're going to be outside, but you know that it's a cloudy day or you're going to be in the shade, you should still apply sunscreen?

 ANNIE: Very good question, because — “Yeah, it's cloudy.
 I don't need sunscreen.”
 Yes, you do.
 Those rays penetrate straight through those clouds.
 You'll probably think of it — and a lot of people will say — I got my worst burn when it was cloudy out.
 And that's why, because you don't feel that heat.
 So, the UVB comes through, which is the burning ray.
 Now, if you're under a tree and you've got shade, that's physical coverage.
 So that can help.
-You remember, reflections, too, though — cement can reflect the heat and sun, and water does as well.
+You have to remember, reflections, too, though — cement can reflect the heat and sun, and water does as well.

 ANNIE: SPF is the sun protection factor, and that has been around for a long time.
 And it is FDA-regulated.
 So, what you'll find is...I believe that anything over 30 is what you should have on.
 And that's really going to give you like a full day protection.
-The way that the FDA it is: If it takes 15 minutes for you to burn, then times that by the [SPF] number.
+The way that the FDA actually regulates it is: If it takes 15 minutes for you to burn, then times that by the [SPF] number.
 So, you take your 15 minutes times, you know, SPF 30 and what does that give you?
-Like seven, hours.
+Like seven, eights hours.
 So that's going to be how long you should be able to stay out.
 Now, I don't think it’s always enough, so you should always [have a] minimal of 30 if it's a regular day when you're just kind of running around, not really worrying about being out in the sun or the beach or that kind of thing.
 You can find higher ones now, and that just means they're going to give you longer protection — not necessarily more protection, just longer in the day protection.

 ZACH: Wow.
 Okay.
 I had assumed that it's like, oh, I'm going to get a 50 and be double protected.
 Because I'm more of a fair skin myself, I always default to like around the 50 SPF.